 |

-Vtiger ensures high email deliverability by supporting essential email authentication standards such as SPF, DKIM, and DMARC, along with built-in tools to monitor your email performance and sender reputation.
+Vtiger ensures high email deliverability by supporting essential email authentication standards such as SPF, DKIM, CNAME, DMARC, and SenderID, along with built-in tools to monitor your email performance and sender reputation.

 To ensure your emails reach the inbox and not the spam folder, follow these best practices: